 It’s amazing that such a small island can offer so many different beaches.
 St Thomas, USVI has it all: hidden coves, secluded shores, lively stretches of sand, active waterfront parks, and plenty of beach bars lining them all.
-All in all, we have about 40 beaches, and amazingly, each of the best beaches in St. Thomas has its own unique character.
+All in all, we have about 40 of the best beaches in the USVI.
+And amazingly, each of the best beaches in St. Thomas has its own unique character.

 But no matter which beach you decide to visit, one thing is for certain: sun-drenched shores falling into glittering turquoise waters make this one of the best places to visit in the US Virgin Islands (and, arguably, the world).
 Welcome to paradise.

 When I moved here in the summer of 2021, my first mission was to find the best shoreline – an ideal stretch of sand suitable for frequent visits for years to come.
 Luckily, I think I’ve found a few!
 Here are my 13 favorite St Thomas beaches:

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 Thank you!

 As far west as St Thomas goes is a thin strip of sand, no wider than 30 feet, separating the Caribbean Sea from the Atlantic Ocean.
 This gorgeous beach is among the most secluded on St Thomas because of its perceived difficulty to get there.
 However, if you can trek a mere 1.5 miles downhill and another 1.5 miles back uphill, you’re in for a treat like no other in the Caribbean.